gazev/tuplespaces/README.md

 python -m virtualenv venv
 source venv/bin/activate
 ```
-Keep the virtual environment activated for the entire installation proccess.
+Keep the virtual environment activated for the entire installation process.

+---

-Now, navigate to the `NameServer/src` folder and install the `name_server` package (this will also install the protobuf and gRPC dependencies) running in the terminal:
+Now, navigate to the `NameServer/src` directory and install the `name_server` package (this will also install the protobuf and gRPC dependencies) running in the terminal:
 ```
 pip install .
 ```
+---

 Once the Python dependencies are installed, install the `Contract` module.
-Go into the `Contract/` folder and run the following command:
+Go into the `Contract/` directory and run the following command:
 ```sh
 mvn install exec:exec
 ```